 Louv’s theory was supported by a study published in the same year which showed that children with ADHD scored higher on concentration tests after a short walk through a park than after a walk through a built-up area.

-The ecotherapy movement is a fairly new, outdoor-oriented school of thought which holds that the key to overcoming Nature Deficit Disorder (and variety of other mental and physical health issues), resides in getting ourselves out in nature for longer and more regularly, as explained in the very quirky little video below.
+The ecotherapy movement is a fairly new, outdoor-oriented school of thought which holds that the key to overcoming Nature Deficit Disorder (and a variety of other mental and physical health issues), resides in getting ourselves out in nature for longer and more regularly, as explained in the very quirky little video below.

 Although the link has not yet been borne out fully, the same negative ions that have been shown to reduce depression, anxiety, and stress are also being touted as agents of increased mental alertness.